Hippeastrum: Distribution and habitat

 Hippeastrum species are concentrated in two centres of diversity, the main one in Eastern Brazil and the other in the central southern Andes of Peru, Bolivia and Argentina, on the eastern slopes and nearby foothills.
 Some species are found as far north as Mexico and the West Indies.
 The genus is thought to have originated in Brazil where at least 34 of the species have been found.
 Their habitat is mainly tropical and subtropical, though those species found south of the equator, or at sufficient altitude may be considered temperate.
 Hippeastrum is found in a wide range of habitats.
 Many are found in underbrush, while others prefer full sun.
 Hippeastrum angustifolium is an example of a species preferring flood areas, while other species prefer a drier habitat.
-There are also epiphytic species, such as Hippeastrum aulicum, Hippeastrum calyptratum, Hippeastrum papilio and Hippeastrum arboricola, which require air circulation around their roots, which are in the subgenus Omphalissa.
+There are also epiphytic species, such as Hippeastrum aulicum, Hippeastrum calyptratum, Hippeastrum papilio, and Hippeastrum arboricola, which require air circulation around their roots.